Ken-Lau-Lab/AmbiQuant/README.md

-# AmbientContaminationMetrics
+# AmbiQuant: Ambient contamination quantification metrics
-- Quantification of scRNA-seq raw data quality
+- Quantitative ambient contamination-based metrics to evaluate scRNA-seq data quality

 - The environment for this pipeline can be installed through the included .yml with the following, which will also initialize a jupyter kernel: